 Digital Input: The Sony HAP-S1 is also equipped with one optical (toslink) and one coaxial (RCA) digital input for connection of a CD player, SACD player, DVD player, or Blu-ray player.
 The digital inputs only support 2ch PCM and do not decode 5.1ch (Dolby Digital/DTS).
 The coaxial digital input supports sampling frequencies up to 192khz, while the optical digital input only supports sampling frequencies up to 96kHz.

 Analog Inputs: The HAP-S1 features two stereo analog RCA inputs to connect external analog audio sources.

-D/A Direct Line Output: You can use the HAP-S1 as a D/A converter by connecting it to an external amplifier, using the unit's D/A Direct Line Outputs (stereo RCA).
+D/A Direct Line Output: You can use the HAP-S1 as a D/A converter by connecting it to an external integrated amplifier, using the unit's fixed level D/A Direct Line Outputs (stereo RCA).
 These D/A Direct Line Output jacks directly output analog signals through the unit's D/A converter without using any internal connectors or signal switchers.
 This eliminates as many elements that reduce the sound quality as possible.
 You can connect a digital audio device to the Optical Input or Coaxial Input of the HDD Audio Player System and output the signal from these inputs through the unit's D/A Direct Line Output jacks.
 The D/A Direct Line Output jacks do not output analog signals input through the system's analog inputs.

 Headphone Output: When headphones are plugged into the full-size 1/4" jack on the front-panel, the speaker outputs are automatically muted.